 Beacons in The Watchung Hills

 The Watchung Mountains are a multi-ridged mountain chain.
-Often referred to as the “Blue Hills” they were the hills that protected Washington and it was brilliant judgement call.
-To protect the army from a surprise attack by Gen. Clinton’s forces out of New York, he ordered General Alexander, Lord Stirling to put together a plan for a series of signal beacons be built “on conspicuous hills and Mountains, which appear to be judicious and well disposed” on the eastern side of the Watchung Mountains then called the Blue Hills of New Jersey.
+Often referred to as the “Blue Hills” they were the hills that protected Washington and it was a brilliant judgment call.
+To protect the army from a surprise attack by Gen. Clinton’s forces out of New York, he ordered General Alexander, Lord Stirling to put together a plan for a series of signal beacons to be built “on conspicuous hills and Mountains, which appear to be judicious and well disposed” on the eastern side of the Watchung Mountains then called the Blue Hills of New Jersey.
 While the map showcases the approximate locations, they are not the “exact” locations.

 Head Quarters [Middlebrook] 23d March 1779